 Even if you don’t have hearing loss in both ears, modern hearing aids are designed to be used as a pair.
 This is because you need both ears to locate the source of sounds and to hear frequencies correctly.
 Hearing aids work together to help you not only hear sounds, but to interpret them correctly.

 How long will it take before I’m comfortable wearing my hearing aids?

 New hearing aids are light, small, and relatively comfortable.
 That said, they may take a while to get used to.
 After all, you’ll be hearing sounds that you haven’t heard in a while.
 Everything may sound just a little louder, including your own voice.
 On average, most hearing aid users adjust to wearing them within a couple of months.
-If you’re really uncomfortable, call us.
+If you’re really uncomfortable, call or text us.
 We can adjust them for you.

 How do I take care of my hearing aids?

 Here are a few tips for keeping your hearing aids in proper working order: